Introduction To Manual Brewing

 Aside from cupping (the coffee evaluation protocol), there is no better way to enjoy coffee and its multitude of flavors than brewing it in something like a pour over or French press.

 Another obvious reason that manual brewing might appeal to a lot of people is that it tends to be a very cheap brewing style – at least compared to espresso.
-Typically, you just need a simple brewing vessel and a decent manual coffee grinder – something which you can get for under 50 dollars – in order to start your coffee journey.
+Typically, you just need a simple brewing vessel and a decent manual coffee grinder – something which you can get for under $50 – in order to start your coffee journey.

 That being said, the beans used for this kind of brewing style will undoubtedly be more costly than the low grade stuff you can find on the supermarket shelves.

 Who is it not for?

 As much as I love manual coffee brewing, I have to admit that it’s not for everyone.
 Especially, very conservative coffee drinkers and nescafé addicts seem to take offense with this kind of slow and deliberate brewing ritual.

 For many people coffee is not about sensory exploration and enjoyment; rather it’s about obtaining the daily caffeine kick.

-I have heard my colleague and fellow Coffee Chronicler, Oliver Strand, explain that coffee is intimately connected with identity and adulthood for many people.
+Previously, my colleague and fellow Coffee Chronicler, Oliver Strand, has explained that coffee is intimately connected with identity and adulthood for many people.
 It’s almost an insult to them and their choices in life if somebody comes along and tries to teach them a new way of doing things.
 Hence, the occasional hipster allegations and insults.

 Another subset of people who should steer clear of manual brewing are the latte lovers.
 If you make a delicious cup of Aeropress, it’s a pity to smother it with steamed milk.
 The kind of coffee that is used for manual brewing tends to be roasted rather lightly.
 Coffee with milk tastes a lot better with a darker roasted, concentrated shot of espresso.